massimobonanni/mslearn-azure-developer/instructions/azure-functions/01-functions-create-vscode-http.md

     winget install Microsoft.Azure.FunctionsCoreTools
     ```

-    If you encounter any errors installing Azure Function Core Tools, run the following command and then retry the installation.
+    If you encounter any errors installing Azure Function Core Tools, search for a solution based on the error code.
+Then retry the **winget install** command in the previous step.

-    ```
-    winget source reset --force
-    ```

 ## Create your local project